Translated version of this PSD: Turkish

-A senior loan of up to the equivalent in Turkish lira (TL) of USD 100 million to Osmangazi Elektrik Dagitim A.S (OEDAS), the electricity distribution company of the Osmangazi region (inner western Anatolia, Turkey), which includes five provinces: Afyonkarahisar, Bilecik, Eskiiehir, Kutahya and Uiak.
+A senior loan of the equivalent in Turkish lira (TL) of USD 110 million to Osmangazi Elektrik Dagitim A.S (OEDAS), the electricity distribution company of the Osmangazi region (inner western Anatolia, Turkey), which includes five provinces: Afyonkarahisar, Bilecik, Eskisehir, Kutahya and Usak.

 The company is owned by Zorlu Enerji Elektrik Uretimi A.S.
 (Zorlu Energy) through a subsidiary, Zorlu Osmangazi Enerji Sanayi ve Ticaret A.S.
 (Zorlu Osmangazi), and serves around 2.6-2.7 million people in 194 towns and 1,596 villages.